Treatment heterogeneity with right-censored outcomes using grf

 \begin{Shaded} \begin{Highlighting}[] \FunctionTok{paste}\NormalTok{(}\StringTok{"AUTOC:"}\NormalTok{, }\FunctionTok{round}\NormalTok{(rate}\SpecialCharTok{$}\NormalTok{estimate, }\DecValTok{2}\NormalTok{), }\StringTok{"+/{-}"}\NormalTok{, }\FunctionTok{round}\NormalTok{(}\FloatTok{1.96} \SpecialCharTok{*}\NormalTok{ rate}\SpecialCharTok{$}\NormalTok{std.err, }\DecValTok{2}\NormalTok{))} \end{Highlighting} \end{Shaded}

-Given an estimated function \(\hat \tau(\cdot)\) that appears to detect meaningful heterogeneity, there are a variety of ways we can probe further into how this heterogeneity manifests itself via different covariate characteristics \(X_i\), by tabulating various summary statistics, such as perhaps looking at the distributions of different covariates over low and high predicted CATEs.
+Given an estimated function \(\hat \tau(\cdot)\) that appears to detect meaningful heterogeneity, there are a variety of ways we can probe further into how this heterogeneity can be described using available covariates \(X_i\).
+One simple option is to examine the distributions of covariates across subregions defined in terms of quantiles of the estimated CATEs.
 Here we simply conclude with a brief example of showing the covariate means for the full sample, and the covariate mean for the 20\% of units with the largest predicted decrease in unemployment duration, which appears to indicate there are a larger fraction of parents and married people in the group that is predicted to have a large effect.

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{q80 }\OtherTok{=} \FunctionTok{quantile}\NormalTok{(tau.hat, }\FloatTok{0.8}\NormalTok{)}

 \FunctionTok{rbind}\NormalTok{(} \AttributeTok{full.sample =} \FunctionTok{apply}\NormalTok{(X, }\DecValTok{2}\NormalTok{, mean),} \AttributeTok{top.20 =} \FunctionTok{apply}\NormalTok{(X[tau.hat }\SpecialCharTok{\textgreater{}=}\NormalTok{ q80, ], }\DecValTok{2}\NormalTok{, mean)} \NormalTok{)} \end{Highlighting} \end{Shaded}